Carlinhos Júnior: Shimizu S-Pulse

 On 23 February 2020, Carlinhos Júnior signed a three-year contract with Japanese club Shimizu S-Pulse.
+He made his league debut against Nagoya Grampus on 4 July 2020.
+Carlinhos Júnior scored his first league goal against Sagan Tosu on 22 July 2020, scoring in the 19th minute.

 Personal life

 Carlinhos Júnior gained internet fame as a player for Salford City in the FIFA 20 road-to-glory series by YouTuber Barfieboy.
 During the series, Carlinhos was commonly referred to as The Patch or El Capitano.